-Hiring 1099 workers can be beneficial for your company or organization especially if you are just starting.
-It has also a lot of advantages as opposed to hiring full-time employees immediately.
+Hiring 1099 workers can benefit your company or organization, especially if you are starting.
+It also has many advantages as opposed to hiring full-time employees immediately.
 Here are some advantages for you to consider hiring an independent contractor:

-Hiring an independent contractor will cost less because you are not required to give them benefits like workers’ compensation.
+Hiring an independent contractor will cost less because you don’t need to give them benefits like workers’ compensation.
 You will not need equipment and office space as well.

-You will only need to hire if a job is needed to be done.
-Skilled professionals are usually needed for only a short period of time and hiring a full-time employee will not be beneficial to the company
+You will only need to hire if there is a job that needs to do.
+Skilled professionals are for only a short period, and hiring a full-time employee will not benefit the company.

 There is less paperwork if you hire a contractor.
-It requires no withholding taxes so fewer forms to fill.
+It requires no withholding taxes, so there are fewer forms to fill.

 A regular employee will have rights.
-They can easily sue you for a variety of rights under state and federal laws.
-Contractors, on the other hand, are independent workers and are not protected by these wide arrays of rights.
+They can easily sue you for various rights under state and federal laws.
+On the other hand, contractors are independent workers and are not protected by these vast arrays of rights.

 If your business requires independent contractors, it is recommended that you require them to have their own insurance to avoid future problems and lawsuits.
-Make sure that your contractor carries his own workers’ comp and general liability insurance.
+Ensure your contractor carries his workers’ comp and general liability insurance.

-It is important that you classify your workers accordingly.
-There are severe penalties if an employer is caught misclassifying employees to save on insurance and avoid liability.
-It is important to differentiate them because, under the law, they are treated differently.
+You must classify your workers accordingly.
+There are severe penalties if an employer misclassifies employees to save on insurance and avoid liability.
+It is essential to differentiate them because, under the law, they are treated differently.

 According to the Internal Revenue Service (IRS), there are three tests that you can use to determine the classification of your worker.
 They call this the Common Law Test.
 It consists of examining the following:

-If you gave a task to workers and they are the ones to decide how they will finish it without your intervention, they are classified as independent contractors.
+If you have a task for workers, and they are the ones to decide how they will finish it without your intervention, they are classified as independent contractors.

-If workers are paid a fixed salary and appropriate taxes are withheld, then they are employees.
+If workers get fixed salaries and appropriate taxes are withheld, they are employees.
 They also get mandatory benefits like health insurance.

-Contractors are often paid per project and are not given benefits at all.
+Contractors get their pay per project and don’t have benefits at all.
 They pay their own taxes and are responsible for their own liability insurance.

-If workers are hired indefinitely, they are considered employees.
+If you hire workers indefinitely, they are already employees.
 If hired for a specific period of time, they are contractors.

 On the other hand, the U.S. Department of Labor and most U.S. states use the ABC Test to determine workers’ status.
 If workers satisfy these 3 criteria, they are classified as independent contractors.